GoogleChrome/developer.chrome.com/site/en/docs/3pcd-readiness/storage-access/index.md

 ## Storage Access API

-[Explainer](https://github.com/privacycg/storage-access#readme) Browsers may block third-party resources from accessing cookies and other storage for privacy and security reasons.
+Browsers may block third-party resources from accessing cookies and other storage for privacy and security reasons.
 The most popular reason is cross-site tracking prevention.
 Such blocking breaks authenticated cross-site embeds such as commenting widgets, embedded payment providers, and subscribed video services.
+The [explainer](https://github.com/privacycg/storage-access#readme) provides more information.

 The Storage Access API provides a way for cross-site content loaded in a third-party context (i.e. embedded in an _iframe_) to gain access to unpartitioned cookies, which would normally be accessible in a first-party context (i.e. when loaded directly in a browser tab).